 40% stand oil, 10% Liquin, 50% odorless mineral spirits or equivalent.

 Liquin isn't so nice when used for glazing as it tends to bead, but the long polymer chains of the stand oil seem to care of that problem.
-The recipe is derived from that given in Ralph Meyer's "The Artist's Handbook of Materials and Techniques"; the Liquin is a substitute for both the dammar and the cobalt drier, and I find that it needs about half of the OMS of the original formula.
+The recipe is derived from that given in Ralph Meyer's "The Artist's Handbook of Materials and Techniques"; the Liquin is a substitute for both the dammar and the cobalt drier, and it needs about half of the solvent of the original formula.
 As the Liquin starts to dry it takes the stand oil along with it, and drying time is about 24 hours at room temperature.

 For glazing and scumbling purposes it's possible to vary the ratio of paint to medium until the right transparency is achieved.
 I use this for creating most of the layered abstract effects in my landscape work.

 Cold wax medium

 1/2 cup bleached beeswax, 1/4 to 1/2 cup odorless mineral spirits or equivalent, 1 tablespoon alkyd medium

-I used bleached beeswax pellets which made it somewhat difficult to judge the volume correctly.
-Although the wax medium turned out a little softer than I expected, it actually worked very well.
+Using bleached beeswax pellets makes it difficult to judge the volume correctly.
+Although the wax medium turned out a little softer than I expected, it worked very well.

 The alkyd medium adds strength to the wax medium and prevents crumbling, but it's not an essential ingredient.
 I've tried this with both Solvent Free Alkyd Gel (Gamblin) and Liquin (W&N).

 Never use solvent, linseed oil or any other oil painting medium anywhere near an open flame or heating element.
 The solvent should be added outside because it gives off a lot of fumes when warmed by the hot wax.